awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 We should be more specific.

-Hand strength can manifest in innumerable ways e.g. crushing grip strength, pinching grip strength, hook grip etc., but not all of them are equally important or even applicable for armwrestling.
+Hand, wrist, and forearm strength (or “hand strength” for short) can manifest in innumerable ways e.g. crushing grip strength, pinching grip strength, hook grip etc., but not all of them are equally important or even applicable for armwrestling.

 So which hand movements are most relevant to the activity?

 ![handgrip types](/images/commongriptypes.png)
 *Common Grip Variations*

-In short, there are three key movements that armwrestlers prioritize above all else.
-While many argue about the relative importance of these three movements, they are in near-uniform agreement about their primacy regarding armwrestling-specific strengths.
-These three motions are:
+In short, there are *three key movements* that armwrestlers prioritize above all else.

+While there's some debate about their relative significance, the general consensus is that these three movements are at the top of the pyramid when it comes to armwrestling-specific strengths.
+In no particular order of importance, they are:

-1. **Wrist Flexion**
+1. **Wrist/Finger Flexion**
 2. **Pronation**
 3. **Radial Deviation**

 Let's go into more detail for each of these.

-## Wrist Flexion
+## Wrist/Finger Flexion

 Wrist flexion or “Cupping” is the act of bending one’s wrist so that the palm faces towards the forearm.